freakout42/formax/README.md

 forms.
 It has not matured enough to call it fully production ready and complex triggers maybe challenging.
-Create an issue when in trouble, have found a bug or a security problem or for a feature requests.
+Create an issue when in trouble, have found a bug or a security problem or for a feature request.
 Dont hesitate to start using it.
 Together we will make it suit your needs.

 Product security complies with current standards.
 The